johneastman/todo-backend/README.md

 1. Make sure the last line of `jeastman_pythonanywhere_com_wsgi.py` is this:
     ```python
-    from main import app as flask
+    from main import app as application
     ```
 1. Back on the dashboard, click "Web" and then click `Reload jeastman.pythonanywhere.com`